Lake Skokomish

 During the Vashon Glaciation a series of lakes formed along the southern margin of the Cordilleran Ice Cap.
 In the Hood Canal depression, two significant lake stages existed, Lake Skokomish and Lake Hood.
-Early Lake Skokomish’s surface was at 350 ft above sea level, draining across the divide at Shelton, Washington into early Glacial Lake Russell.
+Early Lake Skokomish's surface was at 350 ft above sea level, draining across the divide at Shelton, Washington into early Glacial Lake Russell.
 As the glacier receded northward, this freshwater lake grew in size, until the ice was north of the Clifton channel.
 With the opening of the Clifton channel, the water dropped to 160 m above sea level.
 This longer and lower level lake is referred to as Lake Hood.
 The glacier continued to recede northward until it reached the Poulsbo channel.
-Here, the water level equalized to Glacial Lake Russell nolonger having a separate identify.
+Here, the water level equalized to Glacial Lake Russell no longer having a separate identify.